ODRecommendation/wndServeExample/README.md

 ```
 **Notes:** `predict` = 1 means not recommend, `predict` = 2 means recommend.
 **Error_message:** ""Nah nah nah nah nah...this request contains bad characters...""

+## Contact & Feedback

+ If you encounter bugs, feel free to submit an issue or pull request.
+ Also you can mail to:
+ * Luyang, Wang (tmacraft@hotmail.com)